komodorio/docs/docs/Learn/Actions-PodExec.md

 ## How does it work?

-- Both client and agent are keeping a persistent connection to Komodor's backend
+- Both client and agent keep a persistent connection to Komodor's backend
 - Client initiates a pod shell session
 - If there are multiple containers the user will have to choose the container to open the shell session to
 - Authentication and authoriztion take place to make sure the client has permissions to run a shell session against the requested pod
-- An audit record and an event on the corresponding service timeline are created so you can track pod shell sessions
+- An audit record and an event on the corresponding service timeline are created so you can track pod shell usage
-- The agent receives the message and opens a shell session against the requested pod using the Kubernetes API
+- The agent receives the message and opens a shell session against the requested pod and container using the Kubernetes API
-- All subsequent messages go from the Client to the Agent, injected into the session and then routed back to the Client for display
+- All subsequent messages are passed from the Client to the Agent, injected into the session and then routed back to the Client for display
 - When the Client closes the session voluntarily or if the session is idle for a long time the Agent will close the shell session against the pod

 Take in mind that Agent restarts will cause the session to restart and any in-session state will be lost (environment variables for example)